Muldrow v. City of St. Louis

 Muldrow v.
-City of St. Louis (Docket 22-193) was a United States Supreme Court decision which held that Title VII of the Civil Rights Act of 1964 protects against discriminatory job transfers even where the transfer does not result in a significant disadvantage.
+City of St. Louis, 601 U.S. 346 (2024), was a United States Supreme Court decision which held that Title VII of the Civil Rights Act of 1964 protects against discriminatory job transfers even where the transfer does not result in a significant disadvantage.

 Prior to the Supreme Court's decision, the US Court of Appeals for the Eighth Circuit had affirmed the US District Court for the Eastern District of Missouri's decision that a transfer must result in a "materially significant disadvantage" to be actionable under Title VII.
 Under the new standard, Title VII's must prove that they experienced "some harm."

 Background

 Legislation and prior case law

 The Civil Rights Act of 1964 was passed into law amid the civil rights movement.
 It had been proposed by President John F. Kennedy as a means to combat racial discrimination and racial segregation in the aftermath of the Birmingham campaign.
 After Kennedy's assassination in November 1963, his successor Lyndon B. Johnson secured its passage in the following year.